darkrunner-zz/weather-app/README.md

+In order to build the project execute mvn install on the main pom file.

 In order to run the project execute mvn spring-boot:run in the following sequence:
 1. Micro-eurekaserver (Starts Eureka Service Registry for the service scaling)
 2. Micro-weather-service (Feign client proxy to the Open Weather Map api)